MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Import-CMTaskSequence.md

 ### -Path

-Specifies the path of the import file.
+Specify the network path for the exported task sequence.
+The cmdlet imports all task sequences in the file.
+The path needs to specify the file, including the `.zip` extension.

 ```yaml
 Type: String